apigeekdemos/apigee-s1p-labs/Lab 1 - Proxy a CF app using Edge (Org plan)/README.md

 {your_app_name}       started           1/1         256M      512M   {your_app_name}.apps.pcfone.io
 ```

-i.
+e.
 Use curl to send a test request to the url of the running app.
 Verify the response from the app.

 ```bash
 $ curl https://{your_app_name}.apps.pcfone.io/v1/employees
 ```

-**Explore operations through the OpenAPI Specification :**
+f.
+Explore operations through the OpenAPI Specification

 Open your browser with pathsuffix `/docs`:
 [https://{your_app_name}.apps.pcfone.io/docs](https://{your_app_name}.apps.pcfone.io/docs)

-**See OpenAPI Specication:**
+g.
+See OpenAPI Specication

 Open your with pathsuffix `/api-docs`:
 [https://{your_app_name}.apps.pcfone.io/api-docs](https://{your_app_name}.apps.pcfone.io/api-docs)